fabricematrat/ThreeCircles/README.md

            }
 ```

+### CheckinController.groovy,
-### CheckinController.groovy, once a place is found with Google Places, save it to ThreeCircles database.
+- once a place is found with Google Places, save it to ThreeCircles database.
+- look at event method that trigger the event push

-### On created, in checkin-view.js, deal with event push and displayed it only once
+### On created, in checkin-view.js, deal with event push

+Event push (GRails plugin using Atmosphere browser push fwk) is doing broadcast to all browsers.
+3musketeers PushManager is dealing with excluding "myself".
+In order to know in your code if you're the one triggering
+created callback you can user the NOTIFIED tag.
+NOTIFIED boolean is set when you are notidied of somebody else event.

 ```java
    if (!data.item.NOTIFIED) {
      // I'm being notified of a new checkin